 Finally, the Australia-China Free Trade Agreement marked the zenith of Australia’s relationship with China in 2016 and was ten years in the making.
 Australian exporters have benefitted since – some now with zero tariffs.
 Chin’s team supported the negotiations from day one.

-Some politicians have recently fallen out of love with China, or are using it as a political point scorer.
-We’re confident that Australians can see through this.
-Australian products remain popular and business relationships continue despite the current political problems.
+Despite political difficulties over recent years, Australian products remain popular in China and business relationships continue.
 Many opportunities exist for new products or offerings in the China market.
 As Australia’s largest trading partner, it is critical that we keep in touch with our Chinese stakeholders and customers.
 Will there ever be a better market for our goods and services?